 All staff members have a responsibility to make themselves familiar with and compliant to applicable state law, the Licensure Code of Conduct for Ohio Educators, the policies of the Board of Education and the administrative regulations designed to implement them.

-The Board expects staff members to conduct themselves in a manner that not only reflects credit to the District, but also presents a model worthy of emulation by students.
-Unless otherwise permitted by law, staff members are not permitted to bring a deadly weapon or dangerous ordnance into a school safety zone.
+In the area of personal conduct the Board desires that staff conduct themselves in a manner that not only reflects credit to the school district, but that sets forth a model worthy of emulation by students.